elinscott-talks/cecam_excited_states_2024/slides.typ

   #blcite(<Schubert2024>)
 ]

+#focus-slide[
+Takeaway: predicting electronic response can be done efficiently with frozen-orbital approximations and machine learning ]

 = Going beyond single-particle excitations (preliminary)

 The idea: solve the BSE, skipping GW and instead using Koopmans eigenvalues@Lautenschlager1987@Sottile2003